gerhard-h/qmk_firmware/keyboards/planck/keymaps/autosymbol2/readme.md

 idea 3b: use homerow SHIFT instead of thumb shift everywhere idea 4: have OSL(SYM) and make sure Space/Shift does not clear the osl status idea 5: tapdance diacrits on the OSL layer to get shifted versions

+# Alternativ layout/typing ideas ... the future

+After having dealt with all the quirks of homerow SHIFT, its finally the way to go.
+Using fast timinig for Shift and slower timings for other mods.
+Not using diacrit-autosymbol but having a layer key (eg. space) to the symbol layer has problems.
+ * Typing fünf or für would require swaping the used thumb depending on the letter after 'ü' (using alwas the same thumb might be more practical)
+ * Pressing space and a key at the same time should favor layer activation
+ * Also timing for layer deactivation gets an issue
+learnings:
+ * use symbol layer activated by a layer key
+ * only diacrits should be accessible by autosymbol hold. - so learning tap vs hold is restricted to only some keys
+ * diacrits must not be on the symbol layer - meaning symbols can be otimized freely ... but
+ * if dicrits conflict with home row mods like a/ä and s/ß
+   consider puttig the complete set of home row mods on the symbol layer (this means keep your symbol-home-row free of symbols you want to tapdance/autosymbol² on)